TimotheeNkwar/Data-Science-projects/README.md

 - **Areas with the Most Crimes**: Analyzed crime distribution across states/cities to highlight crime hotspots.
 - **Crosstab of Age Group and Victim Sex**: Explored the relationship between victim age groups and sex, uncovering demographic trends in victimization.

-> 🔧 Tools used: Python, Pandas, Matplotlib, Seaborn
+> 🔧 Tools used: Python, Pandas, Matplotlib, Seaborn , Plotly

   ## Project 5

 ### 🧠 Online Sales Data – EDA & Insights  - Project Summary

 This project involves performing Exploratory Data Analysis (EDA) on an online sales dataset to uncover trends in customer behavior, sales performance, product popularity, and seasonality.
 The goal is to help businesses make data-driven decisions to optimize marketing, inventory, and revenue strategies.
-> 🔧 Tools used: Python, Pandas, Matplotlib ,plotly ,matplotlib
+> 🔧 Tools used: Python, Pandas, Matplotlib  , matplotlib

 ## project 6